Explaining k-Nearest Neighbors: Abductive and Counterfactual Explanations: Results on the Discrete Setting

-To prove this result, we first establish the intractability of the following intermediate problem.
+The $\np$ upper bound is straightforward, so we focus on the hardness part of Theorem \ref{theo:discrete-counterfactual}.
+We first establish the intractability of the following intermediate problem.
 Fix an integer $p \geq 0$.
 The input to the problem is given by a Boolean matrix $B$ of dimension $m \times n$ and an integer $\ell \leq n$.
-We want to know if it is possible to find a set $T \subseteq \{1,\dots,n\}$ of size $|T| \leq \ell$ such that, after {\em flipping} every column from $B$ whose index is in $T$, the {\em weight} of at least $n-p$ rows in the resulting matrix is at most $|T|-1$.
+We want to know if it is possible to find a set $T \subseteq \{1,\dots,n\}$ of size $|T| \leq \ell$ such that, after {\em flipping} every column from $B$ whose index is in $T$, the {\em weight} of at least $m-p$ rows in the resulting matrix is at most $|T|-1$.
 Here, ``flipping a column'' means replacing the 0s with 1s and vice versa in that column's elements.
 Additionally, the weight of a row is defined as the number of 1s it contains.
 We call this problem {\em $p$-Boolean Matrix Column Flipping}, or simply {\sc $p$-BMCF}.